 Cool Down in Houston With Immersive Art

 With temperatures soaring, it’s time to find some indoor fun.
 For me, it’s the perfect time to explore Houston’s immersive art scene.
-Designed with both kids and adults in mind, these interactive exhibits will provide a much needed cool escape that’s fun for the whole family.
+Designed with both kids and adults in mind, these interactive exhibits will provide a much-needed cool escape that’s fun for the whole family.

 The Color Factory